-Where appropriate, the Provider must state that the Illustration assumes that the Member will remain contracted out until his or her Retirement date (see paragraph 19).
+Where appropriate, the Provider must state the date from which it is assumed that the Member will cease to be contracted out (see paragraph 19).

 A2.3.7 Spouse's and civil partner's pensions

 The Provider must include a statement of the assumptions made about the payment of a pension to the spouse or civil partner of a Member, or otherwise.